gggeek/polyfill-gettext/README.md

 ## Features

 * Support for simple translations
-  Just define a simple alias for translate() function (suggested use of `_()` or `gettext()`; see provided example).

 * Support for `ngettext` calls (plural forms, see a note under bugs) You may also use plural forms.
 Translations in MO files need to provide this, and they must also provide "plural-forms" header.
   Please see `info gettext` for more details.

-* Support for reading straight files, or strings (!!!)
+* Support for reading translations from straight files, or strings (!!!)
-  Since I can imagine many different backends for reading in the MO file data, I used imaginary abstract class `StreamReader` to do all the input (check streams.php).
-For your convenience, I've already provided two classes for reading files: `FileReader` and `StringReader` (`CachedFileReader` is a combination of the two: it loads entire file contents into a string, and then works on that).
+  Since I can imagine many different backends for reading in the MO file data, a class implementing `StreamReaderInterface` has to be provided to do all the input.
+For your convenience, I've already implemented two classes for reading files: `FileReader` and `StringReader` (`CachedFileReader` is a combination of the two: it loads entire file contents into a string, and then works on that).
-  See example below for usage.
-You can for instance use `StringReader` when you read in data from a database, or you can create your own derivative of StreamReader for anything you like.
+  See the example below for usage.
+You can for instance use `StringReader` when you read in data from a database, or you can create your own implementation of StreamReaderInterface for anything you like.

 ## Bugs